search icon

 A chatbot may engage with users to answer product questions or direct users to information.
 Thus, a chatbot’s business definition is to engage with customers online at any hour of the day.
 This is particularly useful to businesses that can’t pay customer service representatives to work 24/7.

-A chatbot’s meaning is to assist users through a computer program.
+A chatbot’s purpose is to assist users through a computer program.
 Chatbots can be embedded on websites as pop-up boxes that answer basic questions.
-The chatbot may also ask the user to type in a question or will direct them to click on a listed topic for more information.
-If you ask a question that the chatbot doesn’t recognize, it may redirect you to a human representative.
+The chatbot may also ask the user to type in a question or direct them to click on a listed topic for more information.
+If someone asks a question that the chatbot doesn’t recognize, it may redirect the user to a human representative.

 Some types of chatbots engage verbally with a human.
-A human can verbally ask a chatbot a question, and the chatbot will reply verbally.
-Your tablet, smartphone, or computer may have these types of verbal interaction chatbots.
+A human can ask a chatbot a question, and the chatbot will reply out loud.
+A tablet, smartphone, or computer may have these types of chatbots for oral interaction.

 One of the benefits of a chatbot is that it can engage with a user at any time of the day or night.
 A chatbot is basically like a 24/7 customer service representative.
 A business owner can use a chatbot on their website to help customers answer common questions when no human is available.
 This can save a business owner in customer service costs and can help facilitate sales at any hour of the day.

 One of the disadvantages of a chatbot is that its abilities are limited.
-A chatbot isn’t a complete replacement for human interaction.
-For example, let’s say you have a question specific to your circumstances that the chatbot can’t answer because of its programming.
+A chatbot, even a well-programmed one, isn’t a complete replacement for human interaction.
+For example, suppose a user has a question specific to their circumstances, and the chatbot’s programming is too generic to answer it.
 A chatbot, by definition, is a computer program whose programming limits its responses.
 Thus, chatbots typically can’t respond to complex questions requiring a decision.
 A human conversation can discuss details and answer questions outside the chatbot’s scope.

-Perhaps the chatbot doesn’t understand the way you formulate your questions.
-If a business relies on a chatbot as their front line of customer service, a chatbot may frustrate a customer who feels they can’t adequately explain their question.
-A human conversation, however, can clear up any misunderstandings.
+Perhaps the chatbot doesn’t understand the way a user formulates their questions.
+If a business relies on a chatbot as its front line of customer service, a chatbot may frustrate a customer who feels they can’t adequately explain their question.
+A human conversation, however, can clear up misunderstandings more easily.
 The customer may also feel they have to jump through hoops to speak to a human.
+Some customers also prefer to speak with a human, even if the chatbot is easy to use.

 A chatbot is a computer program that interacts with users via messaging or verbally.
 A chatbot replicates human interaction and is a form of artificial intelligence.